MK2345/GTSRB-DL-ML/README.md

 # Traffic Sign Classification using Deep Learning and Machine Learning

-This project uses the German Traffic Sign Recognition Benchmark (GTSRB), a large dataset of more than 50,000 traffic sing images in 43 classes.
+This project uses the German Traffic Sign Recognition Benchmark (GTSRB), a large dataset of more than 50,000 traffic sign images in 43 classes.
 The GTSRB is widely used for evaluating machine learning and computer vision algorithms in the context of traffic sign recognition.

 You will find several SVM and CNN models I created in the master branch.